-Jindal, a Republican, was the representative for Louisiana’s 1st congressional district from 2005 to 2008.
+Jindal was the representative for Louisiana’s 1st congressional district and was a Republican.
+He served from 2005 to 2008.

-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Jindal is shown as a purple triangle. (analysis methodology)
+Jindal is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Jindal sponsored bills primarily in these issue areas:

 Emergency Management (25%) Government Operations and Politics (18%) Economics and Public Finance (13%) Commerce (11%) Taxation (9%) Law (9%) Water Resources Development (8%) Finance and Financial Sector (7%)

 - H.R.
 1988 (110th): To establish the Gulf Coast Disaster Loan Refinancing Program.

 - H.R.
 1549 (110th): College and University Hurricane Revitalization Act of 2007